11+ Creative DIY Terrarium Ideas to Try – Get Your Craft On!

 The point is, don’t be afraid to experiment.
 It’s nature that we’re celebrating, and the essence of that beauty is variety, not uniformity.

-How about trying a classic Jar Terrarium, Light Bulb Terrarium or Fairy Garden Terrarium?
+How about trying a classic DIY Jar Terrarium, Light Bulb Terrarium, or Fairy Garden Terrarium?

 Have I left anything crucial off this list?
-If you’ve tried one of these ideas, or you have one of your own, comment below and let me know.
+If you’ve tried one of these ideas or have one of your own, comment below and let me know.